hosseinyousefimiab/hosseinyousefimiab/README.md

 - I have strong opinions about code structure, reproducibility, and making sure every result is logged (for future me, mostly).
 - My research vibe: blend of theory and practice—no black-boxes, always seeking to understand “why” as much as “how.”
 - Ask me about spectral element methods, composite optimization, or which shell command will glue your workflow together.
-- Favorite research break activity: plotting convergence curves or making my workflow one bash script shorter.
+- Favorite research break activity: "i wonder if there is way to make it faster...".
 - I believe *everything can be connected* (and should be, if you want to save time for the gym or real life).

 *Thanks for stopping by.
 If you want to collaborate, debate spectral codes, or need a clever automation hack, my inbox is open.*